Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Increasing Broadband Coverage

-Specifically, for maritime communications, the authors in \cite{p715} proposed intelligent middleware and link specific protocols for the coordination of maritime mesh networks and satellite communication networks, as depicted in Figure 8.
-The authors in \cite{p704} considered a hybrid Satellite-MANET consisting of GEO, MEO, LEO satellite systems and terrestrial MANET.
-The authors analyzed the coverage radii distributions for full connection, and proposed a multi-hop routing protocol to minimize the end-to-end propagation delay.
+Since terrestrial networks in general have high capacity but limited coverage, while satellites have wide coverage but a low data rate, an integrated satellite-terrestrial network (ISTN) is a promising way to enable seamless broadband coverage, taking advantage of both networks \cite{p2106}.
+Specifically, for maritime communications, the authors in \cite{p715} proposed intelligent middleware and link-specific protocols for the coordination of maritime mesh networks and satellite communication networks, as depicted in Figure 7.
+The authors in \cite{p704} considered a hybrid Satellite-MANET consisting of GEO, MEO, and LEO satellites and terrestrial MANET.
+They analysed the distribution of coverage radius for full connection and proposed a multi-hop routing protocol to minimize the end-to-end delay.
 The authors in \cite{p1011} proposed an OceanNet Backhaul Link Selection (OBLS) algorithm to select the optimal backhaul links with the best signal to noise ratio (SNR).
-Further, the authors implemented the proposed algorithm in a hardware test-bed modeling the maritime network topology.
+Further, the authors implemented the proposed algorithm in a hardware test-bed.

+It should be noted that the round-trip time in satellite communications is much longer than cellular communications.
+This will greatly degrade the quality of service (QoS) and quality of experience (QoE), especially for real-time video needed in marine rescue.
+To tackle this problem, the authors in \cite{7962768} proposed a backhaul activation scheme to minimize the traffic delivery time for a multi-hop ISTN.
+In addition, caching strategies have been adopted to reduce the accumulative delay.
+In \cite{p20228}, the authors proposed a back-tracing partition based on-path caching algorithm for ISTNs to reduce the overheads and access delay.
+In \cite{p20238}, the authors proposed a QoE-driven caching placement scheme for video streaming in the ISTN, considering the social relationship among users.
+In \cite{p20250}, the authors presented a secure hybrid in-network caching scheme for multimedia content streaming in the ISTN.